ClickHouse/ClickHouse/doc/reference/en/query_language/queries.rst

     │ 2014-03-23 │ 0.648416 │
     └────────────┴──────────┘

-- for each day after March 17th, count the percentage of pageviews made by users who visited the site on March 17th.
+For each day after March 17th, count the percentage of pageviews made by users who visited the site on March 17th.
 A subquery in the IN clause is always run just one time on a single server.
 There are no dependent subqueries.

 Distributed subqueries